MonBoza/roboger/README.md

  if(numString.includes(1)) {

  }
-Expected Output ["0 , Right shoe , 2 , would you be mine? , 4 , 5 , left shoe , 7 , could you be mine? , Beyonce, right shoe, 12, would you be mine?, 14]
+Expected Output ["Beyonce, 1, 2 , would you be mine? , 4 , 5 , left shoe , 7 , could you be mine? , right shoe, right shoe, 12, would you be mine?, 14]
-//UI
-Describe: inputLength()

-Test:"It will create variable output and append output to the body of html" Code:let output = inputNumChange(inputArray);
-    document.body.append(output);
-Expected Output: Output displayed on the bottom of the Application

-Describe: inputLengthArray()

-Test: "It should make an array of numbers depending on the users input"
+Test: "This will join the output text in array form;
-code: let input = 5
+code: output.textContent = inputArray.join(" , ");
-const input = document.getElementById("input").value;
-for (i = 0; i < inputLength; i++);{
-    console.log(i)
-}
-Expected Output: [0,1,2,3,4]
+    return output;
+Expected output:  ["Beyonce, 1, 2 , would you be mine? , 4 , 5 , left shoe , 7 , could you be mine? , right shoe, right shoe, 12, would you be mine?, 14]